-Smokefree Mississippi and other groups discuss a new report critical of anti-smoking efforts in Mississippi.
+Smokefree Mississippi, other groups, react to report critical of state anti-smoking efforts

 HATTIESBURG, MS (WDAM) - Representatives of Smokefree Mississippi and Smokefree Air Mississippi gathered with folks from Southern Miss, the American Cancer Society and the Mississippi Rural Health Health Association to discuss a new report critical of the state's anti-smoking efforts.